simplecov-ruby/simplecov/README.md

 SimpleCov.formatter = SimpleCov::Formatter::HTMLFormatter
 ```

-When calling SimpleCov.result.format!, it will be invoked with SimpleCov::Formatter::YourFormatter.new.format(result),
+Calling `SimpleCov.result.format!` will be invoked with `SimpleCov::Formatter::YourFormatter.new.format(result)`,
-"result" being an instance of SimpleCov::Result.
+and `result` is an instance of `SimpleCov::Result`.
 Do whatever your wish with that!

 ## Using multiple formatters